-In the Intermediate Region we can usually avoid 1-3 perfect fourths by using the thumb.
-In the Thumb Region the thumb/third finger perfect fourth is our effortless fingering of choice and even the 1-3 perfect fourth is often not a particularly strained posture, especially up in the highest fingerboard regions.
+When we stretch a perfect fourth between the first finger and the top finger, in any fingerboard region, we will call this a double-extension.
+In the Intermediate Region we can often avoid 1-3 perfect fourths by using the thumb on the lower note instead of the first finger.
+In the Thumb Region it is also the thumb/third finger combination that is is our effortless fingering of choice for perfect fourths and even the 1-3 perfect fourth is often not a particularly strained posture, especially up in the highest fingerboard regions.
 Therefore this page is dedicated to the very frequent (and very strained) 1-4 perfect fourth double-extension in the Neck Region.

 Alicia De Larrocha was a tiny pianist, with correspondingly tiny hands.
 Her hands could barely reach an octave on the piano but, being very agile and very clever with her fingerings and choice of repertoire, she was – in spite of this “handsize handicap” – an absolutely magnificent pianist and musician.
 But she avoided playing Rachmaninoff or Brahms, because their music is so obviously written for large-handed pianists (as they themselves were).
 Can the same situation apply to cellists?
 Is it possible to play the cello well without being able to comfortably do the 1-4 perfect fourth double extension? (see Hand/Cello Size)